cherstewart/JSHomes-Platform/docs/experimental/docker.md

 * Make it easy for users to configure and deploy instances of the JSHomes Platform (currently runs on WordPress).
 * Make it easy for developers to set up their dev environment and contribute.

+The `wp-content` WordPress directory needs to be on a volume that's shared with the WordPress container.

 ## Getting Started